 Yo les he comprado un coche.

 I have bought them/formal plural you a car. (present perfect)

 No me insultes.

-We attach these pronouns at the end of the Verb when it is in Infinitive or Gerundio, or an Affirmative Command.
+We attach object pronouns at the end of verbs in the Infinitive or Gerundio, and also of Affirmative Commands.

 Mandarles la carta es importante.